mac-long/recipes_old/README.md

 - [ ] Dynamic Metadata Image and Title.
 - [ ] Custom `loading.js`, `not-found.js` and `error.js`.
 - [ ] Add filters for cuisine and meal.
+- [ ] Update Kysely to use Code Gen.
 - [ ] Add Sanity CMS behind `/admin` locked off unless signed in as admin, enable live editing.
 - [ ] Split App into Components.
 - [ ] Move styles to `global.css` where possible to avoid repeat code.